 One study that was conducted among Alzheimer’s patients indicated that patients taking Nuedexta were twice as likely to suffer a fall than patients taking a placebo.
 Fall risk has been a huge concern among Nuedexta users since 2013 when nursing home inspectors first started questioning use of the drug in dozens of nursing homes across the United States.

 The CNN investigation identified over 80 cases spanning 19 states where nursing home inspectors cited nursing homes for inappropriate use and monitoring of Nuedexta.
 Many of the cases were based on the fact that patients exhibited no signs of PBA.
 There were also cases where Nuedexta had been given to patients without a formal prescription or doctor approval.

-If you are concerned that your loved one has been inappropriately prescribed Nuedexta, or a loved one taking Nuedexta has suffered harm as a result, contact Brown & Brothers.
+If you are concerned that your loved one has been inappropriately prescribed Nuedexta, or a loved one taking Nuedexta has suffered harm as a result, contact Brown, Christie & Green.
 Nursing home residents have certain legal rights that must be upheld.

 Potential Side Effects of Nuedexta

 Since 2011, when Nuedexta hit the market, numerous complaints have been filed with Avanir and the FDA citing adverse side effects including confusion, dizziness, rash, falls, coma, and death.
 According to the Nuedexta website, the most common side effects are: